lakithasahan/Get-started-with-Django-AngularJs-/README.md

 ```
-One of the important thing you observed in the above javascript is the **$scope** its the  binding part between the HTML (view) and the JavaScript (controller).
+One of the important thing you observed in the above JavaScript is the **$scope** its the  binding part between the HTML (view) and the JavaScript (controller).

 ### Understanding the Scope